nathanwiens/ncos-sdk-apps/README.md

     - Detects whether a branch adapter is "active" based on a throughput threshold and updates the Asset ID field in NCM with the current status
 - **e300_run_dark**
     - Disables the LED light bar on E300 (and E3000)
+- **recurring_speedtest**
+    - Runs an Ookla speed test every 15 mins during a specified time window and generates an NCM alert with the results
 - **rssi_to_disk**
     - Logs GPS and cellular signal strength data to a csv file once per second